iri-pycpt/iri-pycpt.github.io/installation.md

 The meaning of the arguments of `conda create` are as follows:

 - `-c iri-nextgen -c conda-forge`: look for packages in the `iri-nextgen` and `conda-forge` [channels](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html).
 Without these options, the pycpt package and its dependencies would not be found, because they haven't been published to Anaconda's main channel.
-- `-n pycpt-environment`: specifies the name of the new conda environment you are creating.
+- `-n pycpt_environment`: specifies the name of the new conda environment you are creating.
 If an environment with that name already exists, you will be prompted to delete it first.
+Use a different name for the new environment if you want to keep the old one as a backup.
 - `pycpt`: the name of a package to install in the new environment.
 All of that package's dependencies will also be installed.

 ## Updating from a previous version of PyCPT